On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Experimental Setup

 \subsection{Face Recognition Models}

 For all experiments conducted in this work, we use templates created by two of the most popular face recognition models trained on two widely-used loss functions: ArcFace \cite{dengArcFaceAdditiveAngular2019} and FaceNet \cite{schroffFaceNetUnifiedEmbedding2015}.
 Both models were prepared as described in \cite{terhorstComprehensiveStudyFace2022}.
 In short, the pre-trained models for ArcFace\footnote{\url{https://github.com/deepinsight/insightface}} and FaceNet\footnote{\url{https://github.com/davidsandberg/facenet}} are based on ResNet-100 backbones and are trained on the MS1M database \cite{guoMSCeleb1MDatasetBenchmark2016}.
 They are then applied to images that, for ArcFace, were pre-processed as described in \cite{guoStackedDenseUNets2018} and, for FaceNet, as described in \cite{kazemiOneMillisecondFace2014}.
 The resulting templates are then compared using cosine similarity to enable identity verification.
+In addition to these two loss functions, a range of more recent face recognition approaches based on margin-based softmax losses have been proposed, such as AdaFace \cite{DBLP:conf/cvpr/Kim0L22} and CurricularFace \cite{DBLP:conf/cvpr/HuangWT0SLLH20}.
+These methods follow the same underlying formulation as ArcFace, differing primarily in how the margin is adapted or weighted during training, while typically providing incremental improvements in performance.
+As such, they represent variations within the same family of margin-based approaches rather than fundamentally different modeling paradigms.
+Given that these methods share the same underlying formulation as ArcFace, similar trends in fairness behavior can be expected across these variants.

+In light of this, we focus on models that cover substantially different design principles, rather than evaluating multiple closely related variants of the same loss formulation.
+The two selected face recognition models in this work differ in their training objectives and representation characteristics.
+On one hand, FaceNet represents an earlier metric-learning approach, whereas ArcFace reflects a more recent margin-based formulation.
+Despite these differences, both models exhibit highly consistent patterns in fairness across attribute combinations, as shown in the results section.
+This suggests that the observed findings are not specific to a single architecture or loss function, but rather reflect more general properties of face representations.